JanMichaelSE/backdrop/README.md

 Backdrop provides several options for managing your wallpapers:

-- `-p, --path <PATH>`: Set a custom path to find wallpaper images.
+- `-p, --path <PATH>`:
+    - Set a custom path to find wallpaper images.
 If not provided, a default path will be used.
+- `-f, --fuzzy`:
-- `-f, --fuzzy`: Performs a fuzzy finding (Requires fzf).
+    - Performs a fuzzy finding (Requires fzf).
+- `-h, --help`:
-- `-h, --help`: Displays help information on how to use the command, listing all available options.
+    - Displays help information on how to use the command, listing all available options.
+- `-s, --slideshow`:
-- `-s, --slideshow`: Will configure and set a custom slideshow of images you select with fzf.
+    - Will configure and set a custom slideshow of images you select with fzf.
 To select multiple images hit "Tab" on the images you desire to select, then hit "Enter" to confirm.
+- `-u, --url`:
+    - Provide an image url to be set as wallpaper.
+The image will be downloaded and previewed.
+If confirmed, the image will be downloaded to the directory were all images are found (check "IMAGES" section).
+If image is NOT accepted by user, the image gets deleted and previous wallpaper is set.
+- `--uninstall`:
-- `--uninstall`: Will uninstall Backdrop by removing all PATHs and Backdrop files.
+    - Will uninstall Backdrop by removing all PATHs and Backdrop files.

 For example, to set a custom path for your wallpapers, you can use the `-p` or `--path` flag: